-The popularity of cloud service providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) has exploded because they enable easy and rapid access to computing services with no upfront costs.
+The popularity of cloud service providers like Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and Alibaba Cloud has exploded because they enable easy and rapid access to computing services with no upfront costs.

-ParkMyCloud is a simple, lightweight web app designed to solve this problem by scheduling on/off times (also known as “parking”) for your idle cloud computing resources, so you pay only for the resources you’re using.
+ParkMyCloud is an easy-to-use platform designed to solve this problem by scheduling on/off times (also known as “parking”) for your idle cloud computing resources, so you pay only for the resources you’re using.

 ParkMyCloud starts and stops resources, based upon a schedule you configure and apply.
 Your resources will not be terminated (except in the case of AWS Auto Scaling Groups).
 In AWS, ensure that you have selected stop, not terminate, as the default shutdown behavior:

 In the AWS and GCP consoles, when the instances are parked, an orderly ACPI shutdown is used and they will be in the “stopped” state.